Table of Contents

 Are you aware of a port catheter lawsuit?
 Or maybe you’re just trying to figure out what this lawsuit is all about?
-Anyway, this blog will guide you through the port catheter problems and recalls, as well as the port catheter lawsuits.
+Anyway, this blog will guide you through the port catheter problems and recalls, and the port catheter lawsuits.

 What Is a Port Catheter?

-An implanted port device is often known as a port catheter or port-a-cath.
+An implanted port device is known as a port catheter or port-a-cath.
 A port a cath placement is often performed under the skin of the chest.
-A small reservoir known as a port is connected to a thin catheter.
+A small reservoir known as a port is connected to a thin catheter that goes inside the vein.
 To make it simple to put the drug into the catheter, a part of the catheter could remain outside your body.

 Injectable fluids, blood transfusions, chemotherapy, and other medications are administered through a port-a-cath.
 What does a port look like under the skin?
-The object appears to be a disc about the size of a quarter, connected to a flexible tube.
+It appears to be a disc about the size of a quarter, connected to a flexible tube.

 When you are not receiving any treatment, the catheter is clamped or sealed to keep it shut.
 Blood samples may also be collected through it.
 A port-a-cath can be left in place for a long time, lessening the need for frequent needle pricks.
 Catheters come in different types, and they function similarly.